Earn a graduate degree in cyber security

 SFA’s computer science research laboratories are equipped with systems and software needed for cyberattack analysis and simulation.
 Our labs allow you to run simulated attacks, find security flaws and, most importantly, learn how to prevent future cyberattacks.

-Graduate programs and requirements
+Graduate program and requirements

 Master of Science in Cyber Security

-The Master of Science in cyber security prepares students to identify and respond to threats to computer systems, learning how the vulnerabilities occur and how to prevent them.
+The Master of Science in cyber security prepares students to identify and respond to threats to computer systems, learning how vulnerabilities occur and how to prevent them.
 Students work closely with faculty while conducting research and experiments in SFA’s state-of-the-art research laboratories.

 Students with a computer science background

 All students with a bachelor’s degree in computer science will have the necessary background to begin study in the master’s program.
+Students entering with degrees, such as Information Technology, may be required to complete undergraduate leveling courses.

 Students with a non-computer science background